-Any part of the Scoop which is in contact with the external air stream must be tangent continuous and be fully visible when viewed parallel to the $Y_w$ axis from inboard.
-These criteria will be assessed prior to the addition of apertures detailed in (c), (d) and (e).
+Any part of the Scoop which is in contact with the external air stream must be tangent continuous and be fully visible when viewed parallel to the $Y_W$ axis from inboard.
+These criteria will be assessed prior to the addition of apertures detailed in (c), (d) and (f).

-Furthermore, with the exception of any Rear Scoop surfaces rearward of $X_W$ =0, the Scoop must satisfy the following criteria:
+Furthermore, with the exception of any Rear Scoop surfaces rearward of $X_w$ =0, the Scoop must satisfy the following criteria:

-- a.
-For the parts of the Scoop's surfaces that are visible when viewed parallel to the $Y_w$ axis from inboard, the radius of curvature must be greater than 20mm. - b.
-Any intersection with a $Y_W$ plane must produce a single closed section for the Front Scoop, and a single section for the Rear Scoop.
+a.
+For the parts of the Scoop's surfaces that are visible when viewed parallel to the $Y{\rm W}$ axis from inboard, the radius of curvature must be greater than 20mm.

+b.
+Any intersection with a $Y_W$ plane must produce only, a single closed section for the Front Scoop, and a single section for the Rear Scoop.